Lentern/mods/README.md

 * Dependency
   * Dependency mods are mods that are really only used to make other mods work, like how most mods require Fabric API/Quilted Fabric API to run, even though the mod doesn't do anything to the game on its own

-### Note about CurseForge links: The website has been in a situation around mod re-uploads, and the website should be avoided when possible.
-Mods that are still only available on CurseForge now have been marked as so.
-You can learn more about the situation in [this video by TheMisterEpic](https://www.youtube.com/watch?v=f4Ka86KKka4).
+### Note about CurseForge links: Mod developers are beginning to move away from CurseForge due to past and current issues.
+When possible, I am using links to Modrinth, a more modern solution.